BradleyChatha/jcli/README.md

 Arg binders need to be marked with the `@ArgBinderFunc` UDA so that the `CommandLineInterface` class can discover them.
 Talking about `CommandLineInterface`, it'll automatically discover any arg binder from the modules you tell it about, just like it does with commands.

-Let's now create our new command.
+Let's now create our new command:

 ```d
 @Command("cat", "Displays the contents of a file.")